 Throughout the year, pupils have opportunities to participate in workshops, assemblies and join discussions in Citizenship and Computing lessons.
 All pupils, from Reception to Year 6, are required to sign an internet Acceptable Use Policy (AUP) at the beginning of each academic year.

-Our E-Safety Coordinator, Mrs Charteris, is responsible for overseeing digital safeguarding, by developing and maintaining a safe e-learning culture at Bute House.
+Our E-Safety Coordinator, Mrs Williams, is responsible for overseeing digital safeguarding, by developing and maintaining a safe e-learning culture at Bute House.
 We also have extensive security measures in place in school, which are monitored both internally and externally, to help safeguard pupils from potential dangers or unsuitable material.
 E-Safety incidents are recorded and managed in accordance with our E-Safety Policy.

 A Bute House Girl Keeps Safe Online By: